he-hai/PubSuppl/README.md

 The directory contains Jupyter notebook of FBA modeling of the serine threonine cycle (STC), an autocatalytic C1 assimilation pathway ([Wenk *et al.*, *bioRxiv* 2022](https://www.biorxiv.org/content/10.1101/2022.09.28.509898v1)).

 ### 7. [2022_formate_reduction](2022_formate_reduction)
-The directory contains scripts and models for MDF and FBA modeling of different formate reduction routes.
+The directory contains scripts and models for MDF and FBA modeling of different formate reduction routes ([Nattermann *et al.*, *Nature Communications* 2023](https://www.nature.com/articles/s41467-023-38072-w)).
+The freezed version for the publication was also deposited on [Zenodo](https://doi.org/10.5281/zenodo.7752828)

 ### 8. [2023_THETA](2023_THETA)
 The directory contains scripts and models for MDF analysis of the THETA cycle.